Learn about Abortion:

 • Women have a higher risk than men of getting an STI during unprotected vaginal sex.
 Unprotected anal sex puts women at even more risk for getting a STI than unprotected vaginal sex.

-What can you do to protect from getting an STD?
+What can you do to protect yourself from getting an STD?

 • The only way to be 100% confident of avoiding STD/STI infections is abstaining from sex or intimate physical contact including oral sex.